-- (a) The fair values of Investment in mutual funds are based on the market value using net asset value.
-They are classified as level 1 fair value hierarchy due to the use of quoted prices in an active market. - (b) The fair values for loans were calculated based on cash flows discounted using a current lending rate, They are classified as level 3 fair values in the fair value hierarchy due to the inclusion of unobservable inputs including counterparty credit risk. - (c) The fair values of long term borrowings and lease liabilities are based on discounted cash flows using a current borrowing rate.
-They are classified as level 3 fair value hierarchy due to the use of unobservable inputs including own credit risk. - (d) The fair values of trade receivables, trade payables, other financials assets, other financial liabilities and cash and cash equivalents and bank balances other than cash and cash equivalents are considered to be the same as their carrying amounts, due to their short-term nature.
+- (a) The fair values for loans were calculated based on cash flows discounted using a current lending rate.
+They are classified as level 3 fair values in the fair value hierarchy due to the inclusion of unobservable inputs including counterparty credit risk. - (b) The fair values of long term borrowings and lease liabilities are based on discounted cash flows using a current borrowing rate.
+They are classified as level 3 fair value hierarchy due to the use of unobservable inputs including own credit risk. - (c) The fair values of trade receivables, trade payables, other financials assets, other financial liabilities and cash and cash equivalents and bank balances other than cash and cash equivalents are considered to be the same as their carrying amounts, due to their short-term nature.